opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/dissect.md

 #### Indirect field

 A field that uses the value from another field as its field name.
-While defining a pattern, prefix the field with a `&` to assign the value found with this field to the value of another field found as the key.
+When defining a pattern, prefix the field with a `&` to assign the value found in the field as the key in the key-value pair.

 For example, with a pattern `"%{?field_name}, %{&field_name}"`, the log message `"foo, bar"` will parse into `{“foo”: “bar”}`.
 In the log message, `foo` is captured from the skip field `%{?field_name}`. `foo` then serves as the key to the value captured from the field `%{&field_name}`.